DarrenLackie/week3_weekend_hw/brief.md

 Provide the following functionality:

-* List all Books
+DONE* List all Books
-* Show an individual Book
+DONE* Show an individual Book
-* Add a new Book to the Library.
+DONE* Add a new Book to the Library.
-* Remove a Book from the Library
+DONE* Remove a Book from the Library

  Draw a diagram showing what happens when a user sends a GET request to `/books`.
 Where does the request go and how does the server process the request?
 What files are doing what?